Zhu Pengyu

-Zhu Pengyu (朱鹏宇; born 9 May 2005) is a Chinese professional footballer who plays as a centre-forward for Dalian Yingbo in the Chinese Super League.
+Zhu Pengyu (朱鹏宇; born 9 May 2005) is a Chinese professional footballer who plays as a centre-forward for Dalian Yingbo in the Chinese Super League and the China national team.

 Early life and career beginnings

 Born in Dalian, Liaoning Province, Zhu began his football training at Dalian's Northeast Road Primary School, a well-known institution for youth football development.
 He later attended Dalian No. 21 Middle School and Dalian Yuming High School, where he became a standout player in the Dalian youth academy system.
 In 2017, he was named Best Player at the 14th Friedrich Cup in Germany and helped China win the ASEAN Youth Football Tournament.

 Club career

 Zhu signed with Dalian Yingbo in February 2024 and made his professional debut on 30 March 2024 in China League One.
 In November 2024, he scored a 90th-minute header to secure a 2–1 victory over Shanghai Jiading, which helped Dalian earn promotion to the Chinese Super League.
 During the 2024 season, he recorded 5 goals and 4 assists in 25 appearances.